Time-weighted return: Linked returns methods

 Calculating the "true time-weighted return" depends on the availability of portfolio valuations during the investment period.
 If valuations are not available when each flow occurs, the time-weighted return can only be estimated by linking returns for contiguous sub-periods together geometrically, using sub-periods at the end of which valuations are available.
 Such an approximate time-weighted return method is prone to overstate or understate the true time-weighted return.

 Linked Internal Rate of Return (LIROR) is another such method that is sometimes used to approximate the true time-weighted return.
 It combines the true time-weighted rate of return method with the internal rate of return (IRR) method.
 The internal rate of return is estimated over regular time intervals, and then the results are linked geometrically.
 For example, if the internal rate of return over successive years is 4%, 9%, 5% and 11%, then the LIROR equals 1.04 x 1.09 x 1.05 x 1.11 – 1 = 32.12%.
-If the regular time periods are not years, then calculate either the un-annualized holding period version of the IRR for each time interval or the IRR for each time interval firstly, then convert each one to a holding period return over the time interval, a nd then link together these holding period returns to obtain the LIROR.
+If the regular time periods are not years, then calculate either the un-annualized holding period version of the IRR for each time interval or the IRR for each time interval firstly, then convert each one to a holding period return over the time interval, and then link together these holding period returns to obtain the LIROR.